Sexual Assault Risk Reduction Strategies

 - If you drink, drink responsibly: eat a full meal before going out, have a glass of water between each drink, stick to one type of alcoholic beverage, know your limits and don’t go beyond them, have a designated driver, and don’t let anyone else make the decision of how much you will drink.

-- Only drink something that you have poured yourself or that comes in a pre-sealed container.
-Premixed drinks can have more alcohol in them than you might want to drink.
-Also, drugs like Rohypnol and GHB are being dissolved in drinks, causing the person who consumes the beverage to lose consciousness quickly.
-Don’t drink something that has been left unattended.
+- Only drink something that you poured yourself or that comes in a pre-sealed container, and don’t drink something that has been left unattended.
+Mixed drinks can have more alcohol in them than you might want to drink.
+Also, drugs (e.g., Rohypnol, GHB) can be dissolved in a drink, causing side effects such as nausea, dizziness, disorientation, &/or loss of consciousness.

-- Don’t go anywhere with someone you don’t know well.
+- Use the buddy system and look out for each other.
+Don’t go anywhere with someone you don’t know well.
 If you do leave a party with a new friend, tell the friends you came with where you are going and when you are coming back.
+If you are worried about a friend’s safety, tell them.

 Reduce the Risk of Committing Sexual Assault

 - Listen carefully.
 Take time to hear what the other person has to say.
-If you feel s/he is not being direct or is giving you a “mixed message” ask for clarification.
+If you feel they are not being direct or are giving you a “mixed message” ask for clarification.

 - Don’t make assumptions about a person’s behavior.
-Don’t assume that someone wants to have sex because of the way they are dressed, they drink (or drink too much), or agree to go to your room.
-Don’t assume that if someone has had sex with you before that they are willing to have sex with you again.
+Don’t assume that someone wants to have sex because of they way they are dressed, they drink (or drink too much), or agree to go to your room.
+Don’t assume that if someone has had sex with you before they are willing to do so again.
 Also don’t assume that if your partner consents to kissing or other sexual activities, they are consenting to all sexual activities.
+Obtain clear consent for each sexual activity.

 - Be aware that having sex with someone who is mentally or physically incapable of giving consent is rape.
-If you have sex with someone who is drugged, intoxicated, passed out, or is otherwise incapable of saying no or knowing what is going on around them, you may be guilty of rape.
+If you have sex with someone who is incapacitated due to alcohol or drugs, passed out, or is otherwise incapable of saying no or knowing what is going on around them, you may be guilty of rape.

 - Be careful in group situations; resist pressure from friends to participate in violent acts.

 - Get involved if you believe that someone is at risk.
-If you see someone in trouble or someone pressuring another person, don’t be afraid to intervene.
+If you see someone in trouble or someone pressuring another person, don’t be afraid to intervene - or get help to do so.

 Reduce the Risk of Being Sexually Assaulted